Using RAM and Reviewing Inventories

 - Isotope Transfers out from Authorization; transfer transactions listed by date, isotope, and to whom transfer was to.

-- Isotope Waste Pickups; lists the date that the waste was requested to be picked up and actually was picked up, the isotope, its form (solid, liquid, vials, etc.), requested date activity, and activity at the end of the quarter.
+- Isotope Waste Pickups; lists the date that the waste was requested to be picked up and actually was picked up, the isotope, its form (solid, liquid, vials, etc.), requested date activity, and activity at the end of the timeframe.

 - Isotope adjustments made by Radiation Safety Staff; lists any adjustments made to reconcile your inventory records with ours, if necessary.
 Contact your assigned HP if you have any questions regarding this column.